nubot-nudt/SegNet4D/README.md

 </div>

-This repo contains the implementation of our paper:
+This repo contains the implementation of our SegNet, which is a new LiDAR-only SOTA method for 4D semantic segmentation with public paper (as of October 2024).

 > **SegNet4D: Efficient Instance-Aware 4D  Semantic Segmentation for LiDAR Point Cloud**
 >